Our history

 2006

 FirstRate5, a software tool accredited by the Nationwide House Energy Rating Scheme (NatHERS), launches.
-This tool allows builders and designers to generate energy ratings for homes, calculating heating and cooling requirements and remains Australia’s number 1 energy ratings tool in 2024.
+This tool allows builders and designers to generate energy ratings for homes, calculating heating and cooling requirements.
+It remains Australia’s number 1 energy ratings tool in 2024.

 2006